 Something to remember when creating your API strategy: more people know how to plug in a switch then assemble an Ikea desk.
 Simplicity, uniformity and low maintenance are key for an API.
 However no API has reached the pure plug and play state yet.

-API toolkits are also important in that they aid developers in the integration, security, permissions, development, maintenance and efficiency of the API.
+API toolkits are also important in that they aid developers in ecommerce integration, security, permissions, development, maintenance and efficiency of the API.
 For example, tools that link data for delivery when an API call is made will, in part, determine the load that your systems can bear.
 For example Twitter recently received a record-breaking 145,000 API calls per second.
 If each call had to return 3 separate pieces of data in 3 separate calls rather than one call of grouped data, systems might crash.

 Unified API Strategy